cedra-labs/cedra-wallet-adapter/packages/wallet-adapter-react/READMEV2.md

-This README is for the `@aptos-labs/wallet-adapter-react v3.*.*`
+This README is for the `@cedra-labs/wallet-adapter-react v3.*.*`

-> **_NOTE:_** This documentation is for Wallet Adapter `v2.0.0` and up that is fully compatible with the Aptos TypeScript SDK V2.
+> **_NOTE:_** This documentation is for Wallet Adapter `v2.0.0` and up that is fully compatible with the Cedra TypeScript SDK V2.
 For Wallet Adapter `v^1.*.*` refer to [this guide](./READMEV1.md)

 # Wallet Adapter React Provider

-A react provider wrapper for the Aptos Wallet Adapter
+A react provider wrapper for the Cedra Wallet Adapter

 Dapps that want to use the adapter should install this package and other supported wallet packages.

 ### Support

-The react provider supports all [wallet standard](https://aptos.dev/integration/wallet-adapter-for-wallets#aip-62-wallet-standard) functions and feature functions
+The react provider supports all [wallet standard](https://cedra.dev/integration/wallet-adapter-for-wallets#aip-62-wallet-standard) functions and feature functions

 ##### Standard functions